-In 2017 Tumi made a short documentary about A L’ARME! an alternative jazz festival in Berlin to great reception.
+In 2017 Tumi made a short documentary about A L’ARME! an alternative jazz festival in Berlin to great reception, featured on the festivals platform.

-Tumi wrote, directed and produced the short film AUNT, his graduation thesis, in 2019 and was awarded Best Director at the Signals Festival in Funkhaus Berlin.
+Tumi wrote, directed and produced the short film AUNT, his BA thesis, in 2019 and was awarded Best Director at the Signals Festival in Funkhaus Berlin for the film.
 The film was also selected to be screened at Ce l’ho Corto Film Festival in Bologna.

 Between 2019/20 Tumi edited the Channel 2 travel documentary series HVAR ER BEST AÐ BÚA? directed by Lóa Pind Aldísardóttir.
 The series follows Icelandic families living abroad and chasing their dreams.